 Also, lockdown has put an enormous strain on families and relationships and there has been a steady increase in marriage breakdowns.
 These are just two areas that if targeted correctly would bring in additional work.

-This year will have other challenges, for instance, the deferred payment on VAT and tax will have to be paid back and the repayment of coronavirus business interruption loan scheme (CBILS) and the bounce back loan scheme (BBLS) will begin in the second quarter of this year.
+This year will have other challenges, for instance, the deferred payment on VAT and tax will have to be paid back and the repayment of coronavirus business interruption loan scheme (CBILS) and the bounce back loan scheme (BBLS) will begin.
 There is no doubt that we will have a recession at some point and controlling costs and overheads will be an essential part of your future strategy.

 However, as the recovery begins is it time to consider a more radical approach to driving down the overheads in your practice?

-We know that conveyancing has had a resurgence since last summer which is due to continue until at least March 2021.
-However, conveyancers are overworked and what better way to assist them than to take the administrative functions away?
+We know that conveyancing has had a resurgence since last summer.
+However, conveyancers have been overworked, so what better way to assist them than to take the administrative functions away?